wombleton/gitlaw-nz/acts/G/Greytown District Trust Lands Act 1979.md

     *   (b) the member concerned shall be deemed to have been granted leave of absence until the expiration of that time, and shall not be capable of acting as a member during the period of that leave of absence.

-    (3) If any person does any act as a member after the person's office has become vacant under this section (other than under subsection (1)(c)) or while on leave of absence under subsection (2), the persons commits an offence and shall be liable on summary conviction to a fine not exceeding $100\.
+    (3) If any person does any act as a member after the person's office has become vacant under this section (other than under subsection (1)(c)) or while on leave of absence under subsection (2), the persons commits an offence and shall be liable on conviction to a fine not exceeding $100\.

     Section 9: substituted, on 17 June 1986, by section 12 of the Local Government Amendment Act 1986 (1986 No 21).

     Section 9(1)(c): substituted, on 26 August 1993, by [section 8(1)][60] of the Greytown District Trust Lands Amendment Act 1993 (1993 No 7 (L)).

     Section 9(1)(d): amended, on 26 August 1993, by [section 8(2)][60] of the Greytown District Trust Lands Amendment Act 1993 (1993 No 7 (L)).

+    Section 9(3): amended, on 1 July 2013, by [section 413][61] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Extraordinary vacancies